lvillasen/Quantum-Computer-Simulator/README.md

 where:

-prog.ql is one example of a program to be simulated.
+prog.ql is one example that illustrates the syntax of this particular quantum simulation language.

-For many more examples, the possibility to use
+For many more examples, the possibility to use a real quantum computer and

-a real quantum computer and an excellent tutorial, you can visit the website "IBM Quantum Experience"
+an excellent tutorial, you can visit the website "IBM Quantum Experience"

 This is an ideal simulator.
 The maximum number of qubits it can handle is limited in a natural way